-Feel like a local with these tricks and tips to getting around this sunny Caribbean island.
+Feel like a local with these tricks and tips to get around this sunny Caribbean island.

 Tourism is a huge part of the Dominican Republic — who wouldn’t want to come hang out on golden sand beaches under swaying palm trees?
 With all these tourists, comes an easy way to get around.
 You’ll be able to call a taxi or an Uber to take you to all of those beaches… but unless you have an unlimited budget, you’ll quickly run out of money if you go that route!
 Especially for our volunteers who are living here for an entire semester, those taxi rides really do add up.